krakrukra/PocketAdmin/README.md

 3. "STRING " command only accepts ASCII-printable characters, max length of the string is 400 characters.
 If you want to use a different language, switch GUI settings and then use ASCII symbols that are bound
 to the same physical key as the symbol you are trying to print.
 For example, if GUI is configured
-to use RU layout, "STRING dtkjcbgtl" command will result in "велосипед" string typed.
+to use RU layout, "STRING Dtkjcbgtl CNTKC" command will result in "Велосипед СТЕЛС" string typed.

 4. Single ASCII-printable character commands are available, for which no SHIFT modifier will be used, that is,
-both commands "M" and "m"  will type "m".
-This also means that commands such as "GUI r" or "GUI R" are
+(unlike in "STRING " command) both commands "M" and "m"  will type "m".
+This also means that commands such as
-the same.
+"GUI r" or "GUI R" are the same.
 Any non ASCII-printable character causes the rest of the line to be ignored.

 5. There can be multiple kewords on one line (up to 5), but only if modifier key commands are used,
 all other commands (including single character commands) execute and skip the rest of the line.